 “The great thing about [horse] racing is she can get deeply immersed for two or three hours at a stretch.
 And it is completely different from her everyday work—a switch-out from what is going on in the world that is worrying or unhappy,” said Michael Osmond.
 “One of her private secretaries told me it has a very good, therapeutic effect.” – “Elizabeth the Queen, the Life of a Modern Monarch,” by Sally Bedell Smith

-Sailing is like that, a switch-out indeed as we commune with the Great Outdoors.
-It is, in the title of the magazine cover illustrated, a voyage.
-(At $100 a copy, the magazine costs almost as much as a three-hour voyage.)
+Sailing is very much like that, a switch-out as we commune with the water from a few feet off the surface.
+It is, in the title of the magazine cover illustrated above, a voyage.
+(At $100 a copy, the magazine costs almost as much as a cruise with Let’s Go Sail.)

-Of course, sailing is fun and healthy and athletic.
-But it is a voyage of discovery, and nowhere is that more the case than riding on the bow of the sailboat.
-Here we are on the quietest part of the boat, where the loudest sound is that of the water lapping at the hull.
-In the case of the York River, the waves rise one or two feet height.
-People fall asleep up here, and they fall in love.
-Come with Let’s Go Sail and get engaged on the bow.
+To be sure, sailing is fun and healthy and athletic.
+But it is a voyage of discovery, and nowhere is that more the case than riding on the bow of the boat.
+Couples relish the quietest part of the place, where the loudest sound is that of the water lapping at the hull as it cuts through the water.
+In the case of the York River, the waves splash 12-18 inches up the side, but not enough to get you wet.
+People fall asleep on the bow, and they fall in love.
+Several have gotten engaged up there, and Let’s Go Sail takes professional photos for free.

 [Princess] Anne wrote that sailing gave her “an utterly detached sensation that I have only otherwise experienced on a galloping horse.
 Testing your skill against nature, your ideals, and the person you would like to be.” –Sally Bedell Smith

 A woman on the boat was talking about her doctor.
 He said his patients are reluctant to drive from Williamsburg to Hampton to see a specialist.